refinedev/refine/documentation/docs/api-reference/core/hooks/useTable/index.md

 ## Sorting

 `useTable` has a sorter feature.
-The sorter is done by using the `sorters` state.
-The `sorters` state is a [`CrudSorting`][crudsorting] type that contains the field and the order of the sort.
-You can change the sorter state by using the `setSorters` function.
+The sorter is done by using the `initial` and `permanent` keys to `sorters` object.
+The `initial` is the initial sorter state and the `permanent` is the permanent sorter state.
+These states are a [`CrudSorter`][crudsorter] type that contains the field and the order of the sorter.

+You can change the sorters state by using the `setSorters` function.
 Every change will trigger a new fetch.

 It also syncs the sorting state with the URL if you enable the [`syncWithLocation`](#syncwithlocation).

-Also, you can add an initial sorter state by passing the `initialSorter` prop and a permanent sorters state by passing the `permanentSorter` prop to the `useTable` hook.
-Even if you change the sorter state, the `permanentSorter` will be used together with the sorter state.

 <SortingLivePreview/>

 ## Filtering

 `useTable` has a filter feature.
-The filter is done by using the `filters` state.
-The `filters` state is a [`CrudFilters`][crudfilters] type that contains the field, the operator, and the value of the filter.
-You can change the filter state by using the `setFilters` function.
+The filter is done by using the `initial`, `permanent` and `defaultBehavior` keys to `filters` object.
+The `initial` is the initial filter state and the `permanent` is the permanent filter state.
+These states are a [`CrudFilter`][crudfilter] type that contains the field, the operator and the value of the filter.

+You can change the filters state by using the `setFilters` function.
 Every change will trigger a new fetch.

 It also syncs the filtering state with the URL if you enable the [`syncWithLocation`](#syncwithlocation).

-Also you can add an initial filter state by passing the `initialFilter` prop and a permanent filter state by passing the `permanentFilter` prop to the `useTable` hook.
-Even if you change the filter state, the `permanentFilter` will be used together with the filter state.

 `setFilters` function can work in two different behaviors; `merge` (default) and `replace`.
 You can set the behavior by passing it as the 2nd parameter.
-You can change the default behavior with [`defaultSetFilterBehavior`](#defaultsetfilterbehavior) prop.
+You can change the default behavior with [`filters.defaultBehavior`](#filtersdefaultbehavior) prop.

-You can also call `setFilters` with a setter function.

 :::info
 If you are using `merge` behavior and want to remove one of the filters; you should set the `value` to `undefined` or `null`.
 For `or` filters, you should set the `value` to an empty array `[]` to remove the filter.